eladzlot/gsh-cpt-pilot/supplementary/preregistration.md

 A randomized controlled trial with three arms and a total of 110 participants diagnosed with PTSD based on clinical intake and questionnaires:

 1. **Active Control (n = 50):** Participants receive standard face-to-face CPT treatment for PTSD.
-Data from previously treated patients (n = 20) will be included from historical records.
+This group includes 20 participants from historical records and 30 newly randomized participants.

-2. **Guidance by Experts (n = 30):** Participants undergo therapy using the CPT-based app, guided by experienced therapists (with over two years of experience treating PTSD).
+2. **Expert-Guided App Therapy (n = 30):** Participants use the CPT-based app with guidance from experienced therapists who have completed at least two CPT cases and have a minimum of two years of clinical experience.

-3. **Guidance by Non-Experts (n = 30):** Participants undergo therapy using the CPT-based app, guided by non-experienced therapists (with less than two years of experience treating PTSD).
+3. **Novice-Guided App Therapy (n = 30):** Participants use the CPT-based app with guidance from novice therapists who have no prior CPT experience and start in their first year of clinical practice.

 Historical controls will be used to increase statistical power.
 Sensitivity analyses will be performed to show that they do not differ from randomized sample, and do not significantly change the outcomes.